basnet-courses/basnet-fa24-netapp-fa24-netapp-NetworkSecurity/README.md

 # Network Security

-Jupyter Notebooks for learning network-based exploitations, network utility tools and scapy library - a powerful interactive packet manipulation program for Python.
+Jupyter Notebooks for learning network security, network utility tools and scapy library - a powerful interactive packet manipulation program for Python.

 Some of the contents are based on: